 Once you have found a space for your home office it’s important to consider how it looks and feels to help encourage productivity.
 A makeshift, uninspiring and cluttered space can quickly lead to procrastination, and you might suddenly find the urge to do all the laundry rather than sit at your desk for more than 5 minutes.

 It’s worth investing in the best desk you can get for your budget and space to accommodate your computer, laptop, note taking and files.
 Console tables can also be a great solution for smaller spaces, or if you don’t want a big desk to impose on what is also your living space.
 You can also get creative and make your own desk!
-We’ve created this dest (below right) with a pair of trestle legs and an old back door!
+We’ve created this desk (below right) with a pair of trestle legs and an old back door!

 Above: 1) Garden Trading Ashwicke Desk 2) Cabyn Creative!